Employee Engagement TIPS and the Power of Micro-Goals.

 For the vast majority of my audience, the reason why we experience these positive emotions is because of a chemical in the brain knows as Dopamine.
 Dopamine is often referred to as the feel good chemical.
 When something positive happens to us e.g. like achieving a goal, our kid gets great school grades, you win $50 in the lottery, the brain ‘rewards’ you by generating dopamine which makes you feel good / upbeat for a period of time.

-In this article, I will provide you five very simple Micro-Goals to help you generate FIVE hits of dopamine each day that will not only help you to feel better but those around you also.
+In this article, I will provide you five very simple Employee Engagement Tips in the form of Micro-Goals.
+Five Employee Engagement Tips to help you generate FIVE hits of dopamine each day that will not only help you to feel better but those around you also.
 Those Micro-Goals spell the acronym CHAPS, which is not a very difficult word to remember, now is it, chaps? (and chapesses!)

 The Micro-Goals relate to: